 Tee Ball bats may be used in the Shetland divisions (typically 24”-26” bats).
 Regular baseball bats must be used starting in the Pinto divisions and above (typically 27” to 42” bats).

-Pay attention to the weight of the bat as well as the length of the bat.
-As players start to become more serious, pay attention to the barrel size as well.
-2 5/8" is the maximum barrel size allowed and most stronger players will want those big barrel bats.
+2 5/8" is the maximum barrel size allowed on a USA Bat and most stronger players will want those big barrel bats.

 The key is to have a bat that a player can consistently swing level.
 If a bat is too heavy, the barrel with drop and it will be harder for the player to make consistent contact.